 The Tribunal of school officials, once appointed, and following the evidence, shall determine what, if any, disciplinary action shall be taken.
 Such action may include, but is not limited to, assignment to an alternative setting, expulsion, long-term suspension, short-term suspension, and/or referral to appropriate testing or evaluation department of the School System.
-Any action taken by such Tribunals shall be subject to modification by the Local Board on appeal.
-The Tribunal of school officials or the Local Board of Education may report the incident giving rise to the hearing to the appropriate law enforcement agency or officer for investigation to determine if criminal charges or delinquent proceedings shall be initiated.
+[Note: If the Tribunal determines, based on the evidence that a student has committed an act of physical violence resulting in substantial injury to a teacher, the student shall be suspended from all public school programs, including alternative education programs, for not less than the remainder of the school year.]